Why I have a Safe Deposit Box?

 Safe deposit boxes used to be a standard offering for banks.
 However, in recent years, big banks have stopped offering SDB accounts to their customers.

-At PVA, you can have peace of mind 24/7 for just the price of a cup of coffee a week.
-We offer you a purpose-built safe deposit box facility with state-of-the-art security, so your personal assets are protected against threats such as theft or robbery, fire and flood in your home.
-You are also safe from government or third parties so you can enjoy complete peace of mind and confidentiality.
+At Private Vaults Australia, we offer you a purpose-built safe deposit box in an independent facility with state-of-the-art security, so your personal assets are protected against threats such as theft or robbery, fire and flood in your home.